 - Tower Hamlets

-We are currently working with 12 more centres across the Northwest, East Midlands, and West Midlands.
+We are currently in the process of setting up many with more centres across the Northwest, East Midlands, and West Midlands.

 What are the aims of the project?

 Working with trusted local community centres who are able to identify what their customers need most locally and making that happen.
 Many are already offering vital services such as food

 pantries, job clubs, and support with benefit claim applications.
 However, these centres were unable to offer essential advice on home energy efficiency, carbon monoxide safety and the Priority Services Register.
 The project allows us provide resources and training to support the centres on these areas allowing them to increase their provision and build these into their suite of existing services.

 We are also offering much more varied support and activities depending on the local needs, such as slow cooker lessons on how to make nutritious meals and extra-circular activities for children.

 What has the project delivered so far?